Xippo/OM-Cookie-Manager/readme.txt

-This is a TYPO3 Extension made by Olli machts from olli-machts.de .
+This is a TYPO3 Extension made by Oliver Pfaff from olli-machts.de .
 You will find a documentation under www.olli-machts.de/en/extension/cookie-manager and a small setup tutorial

 - HTML/Script tag management